 RA can lead to multiple health issues, impacting physical and emotional well-being.
 Early symptoms may start subtly but can worsen without treatment.
 Here are some unusual symptoms of rheumatoid arthritis and how they impact health:

 Health effects can progress if RA is untreated, leading to joint deformities, especially in the hands and knees.
-Rheumatoid arthritis in knees symptoms includes swelling, warmth, and pain in the knee joints, making walking and other movements challenging.
+Rheumatoid arthritis in knees symptoms includes swelling, warmth, and knee joints pain, making walking and other movements challenging. symptoms of high rheumatoid factor

 When to See a Doctor